 Centre of Community Archives

-The history of many communities, events and places would never be told if it weren’t for the passion and engagement of hundreds of individuals and groups that form the community archives movement.
-The Centre of Community Archives was established in 2020 on the initiative of the KARTA Centre and the Ministry of Culture and National Heritage to support this grass-root movement.
+The history of many communities, events, and places would have never been told if it weren’t for the passion and engagement of hundreds of individuals and groups that form the community archives movement.
+The Centre of Community Archives was established in 2020 on the initiative of the KARTA Centre and the Ministry of Culture and National Heritage to support this grassroot movement.

 We share knowledge, we inspire and support initiatives of the archivists all across Poland.
 We help create new community archives to preserve as many testimonies of community life as possible, and to properly secure them.
 Together with more than 700 community archives from all corners of Poland, we foster interest in social history so that we can better understand the past and the present.